 Ethical Guidelines for Reviewers

-- The final decision on whether or not to accept the article lies in the prerogative right of the editor with a clearly defined reference to originality, significance and clarity of the article.
-That is, the editor’s decision must be informed by the importance, the quality, validity, relevance and originality of the article to the scope of the journal and to the world of knowledge.
+- The final decision on whether or not to accept the article lies in the prerogative right of the editor with a clearly defined reference to the originality, significance and clarity of the article.
+That is, the editor’s decision must be informed by the importance, quality, validity, relevance and originality of the article to the scope of the journal and the world of knowledge.
 This decision process must not be influenced by the authors’ sexual orientation, religion, ethnic attachment, institutional affiliation, political philosophy, race, citizenship and gender.

 Ethical Guidelines for Authors

 - Reviewers should ensure optimum objectivity devoid of personal displeasure.
 Reviewers should objectively express their views with argument within the limited and extended purview of the article and refrain from unfair and/or unsubstantiated comments, including unfounded reproaches of any kind.

 - Reports of the review should be prepared by the reviewers themselves unless the editor grants permission to involve a third party/another person(s).
 Reviewers are prohibited from requesting authors to cite their work and/or associate work unless there is a justifiable and valid reason.
 All suggestions must be informed by valid, reliable, technical academic criteria.